awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation bar, on the top\-right, ensure that you select the same region in which you created your VPC and security group\.
+1. In the navigation bar, on the top\-right, ensure that you select the same Region in which you created your VPC and security group\.

 1. From the dashboard, choose **Launch Instance**\.